-1. Introduction
+Introduction

-he destruction of dopaminergic (DAergic) neurons in substantia nigra pars compacta (SNpc), and ventral tegmental area causes Parkinson disease (PD) (Balestrino & Schapira, 2020; Wright et al., 2010).
-The number of patients suffering from PD from 2.5 million in 1990 reached 6.1 million in 2016, and it is estimated that it will double by 2040

-(Dorsey et al., 2018).
+The destruction of dopaminergic (DAergic) neurons in Substantia Nigra pars compacta (SNpc) and Ventral Tegmental Area (VTA) causes Parkinson's disease (PD) (Balestrino & Schapira, 2020; Wright Willis, Evanoff, Lian, Criswell, & Racette, 2010).
+The number of patients suffer from PD from 2.5 million in 1990 reached to 6.1 million in 2016, and it is estimated that it will be double by 2040 (Dorsey et al., 2018).

 Several etiologies are involved in this disease, including genetic factors, increased intracellular calcium, oxidative stress, mitochondrial dysfunction, and cytotoxicity (Spatola & Wider, 2014; Surmeier, 2007).
-Pathologically, the hallmarks of PD consist of the death of DAergic neurons in substantia nigra (SN), dopamine depletion of the striatum, and cytoplasmic inclusions of proteins, known as Lewy bodies that primarily contain α -synuclein (α -syn) protein (Balestrino & Schapira, 2020).
-High levels of α -syn contribute to neurotoxicity through multiple mechanisms, including mitochondrial dysfunction, impaired autophagy, and increased oxidative stress (Tu et al., 2021).
+Pathologically, the hallmarks of PD consist of the death of DAergic neurons in SN, dopamine depletion of the striatum, and cytoplasmic inclusions of proteins, known as Lewy bodies that primarily contain α -synuclein (α -syn) protein (Balestrino & Schapira, 2020).
+High levels of α -syn contribute to neurotoxicity through multiple mechanisms, including mitochondrial dysfunction, impaired autophagy, and increased oxidative stress (Tue et al., 2021).
 Notably, oxidative stress can induce additional aggregation of α -syn, creating a harmful feedback loop that worsens neuronal damage and accelerates disease progression (Jansen van Rensburg et al., 2021).

 The existing PD therapies comprise dopamine analogs like levodopa, which is considered the gold standard therapy, inhibitors of dopamine-degrading enzymes, and deep brain electrical stimulation (Kalia & Lang, 2015).
 These medications manage symptoms in the initial phases of the disease but do not prevent ongoing neuronal degeneration.
-Evidence shows that chronic levodopa therapy may result in falling and freezing, dysarthria, dysphagia, dementia, hallucinations, daytime drowsiness, and urinary incontinence, known as levodopa-resistant symptoms (Pulikkalpura et al., 2015; Warnecke et al., 2016).
-On the other hand, in advanced PD, a chronic and high dose of levodopa is needed, which may lead to neuronal death (Müller, 2013).
+Evidence shows that chronic levodopa therapy may result in falling and freezing, dysarthria, dysphagia, dementia, hallucinations, daytime drowsiness, and urinary incontinence, known as levodopa-resistant symptoms (Pulikkalpura, Kurup, Mathew, & Baby, 2015; Warnecke et al., 2016).
+On the other hand, in advanced PD chronic and high dose of levodopa is needed which may lead to neuronal death (Müller, 2013).
 Therefore, alternative therapies are highly demanded.

-Cerebrolysin (CBL), a pure peptide produced from porcine brain, comprises approximately 15% tiny peptides and 85% amino acids (Mahmoudi et al., 2018; Plosker & Gauthier, 2009), exhibiting neurological effects similar to endogenous neuronal factors.
-The pharmacodynamic effects of CBL include neuronal survival (Plosker & Gauthier, 2009), neuroprotection (Álvarez et al., 2000; Rockenstein et al., 2006; Ubhi et al., 2009; Veinbergs et al., 2000), neuroplasticity, and neurogenesis (Hartbauer et al., 2001).
-Hartbauer et al. (2001) showed that CBL degrades malondialdehyde (MDA) and nitric oxide and improves oxidative damage by enhancing endogenous antioxidant enzyme activity such as glutathione peroxidase (GPx) (Ardjmand et al., 2019).
-Previous studies also supported the beneficial effects of CBL in improving behavioral and biochemical symptoms of PD in rodent models by decreasing oxidative damage and apoptosis and protecting nigrostriatal DAergic neurons (Noor et al., 2016; Requejo et al., 2018; Rockenstein et al., 2015).
+Cerebrolysin (CBL), a pure peptide produced from porcine brain comprising approximately 15% tiny peptides and 85% amino acids (Mahmoudi et al., 2018; Plosker & Gauthier, 2009), exhibiting neurological effects similar to endogenous neuronal factors.
+The pharmacodynamics effects of CBL include neuronal survival (Plosker & Gauthier, 2009), neuroprotection (Álvarez et al., 2000; Rockenstein et al., 2006; Ubhi et al., 2009; Veinbergs, Mante, Mallory, & Masliah, 2000), neuroplasticity, and neurogenesis (Hartbauer, Hutter-Paier, & Windisch, 2001).
+Hartbauer et al. showed that CBL degrades malondialdehyde (MDA) and nitric oxide (NO) and improves oxidative damage by enhancing endogenous antioxidant enzyme activity such as glutathione peroxidase (GPx) (Ardjmand, Shahaboddin, Mazoochi, & Ghavipanjeh, 2019).
+Previous studies also supported the beneficial effects of CBL in improving behavioral and biochemical symptoms of PD in rodent models by decreasing oxidative damage and apoptosis and protecting nigrostriatal DAergic neurons (Noor, Mohammed, Mourad, Khadrawy, & Aboul Ezz, 2016; Requejo et al., 2018; Rockenstein et al., 2015).

-Physical activity increases neurotrophic factors antioxidant capacity and decreases inflammation, which can be proposed as a non-invasive intervention to minimize neuronal damage and improve PD symptoms (Osali, 2020; Yau et al., 2014).
-According to major health organizations, moderate-intensity aerobic activity is the best exercise regimen for people with PD, which involves maintaining the heart rate at 64%-76% of its maximal reserve (Piercy et al., 2018; Riebe et al., 2018).
-Moderate aerobic exercise has been proven to enhance balance and gait in PD patients (Li et al., 2021).
+Physical activity has been shown to increase neurotrophic factors, antioxidant capacity and decrease inflammation, which can be proposed as a non-invasive intervention to minimize neuronal damage and improve PD symptoms (Osali, 2020; Yau, Gil-Mohapel, Christie, & So, 2014).
+The best exercise regimen for people with PD, according to major health organizations, is moderate-intensity aerobic activity, which involves maintaining the heart rate at 64-76% of its maximal reserve (Piercy et al., 2018; World Health Organization, 2018).
+Moderate aerobic exercise has been proven to enhance balance and gait in PD patients (Li, Song, Shen, & Wang, 2021).
 Research indicates that engaging in moderate aerobic exercise augments the antioxidant power of the brain and increases the neural activity of the motor cortex.
-However, intense aerobic exercise diminishes brain antioxidant capacity and may lead to chronic inflammation and neural damage (Camiletti-Moirón et al., 2013; Cerqueira et al., 2020; Takehara et al., 2017).
+However, intense aerobic exercise diminishes brain antioxidant capacity and may lead to chronic inflammation and neural damage (Camiletti-Moirón, Aparicio, Aranda, & Radak, 2013; Cerqueira, Marinho, Neiva, & Lourenço, 2020; Takehara et al., 2017).